Skip to main content

 "But still older vestiges of the days of Dalamatia exist under the waters of the Persian Gulf, and the first Eden lies submerged under the eastern end of the Mediterranean Sea."
 (78:7.7)

 That is the textual anchor for keeping the two distinct.
 The Persian Gulf material descends from Dalamatia, the Planetary Prince's earlier headquarters, while the Mediterranean material descends from the first Eden.
-The two-paradise structure in the myths, a Gulf paradise and a Mediterranean one, maps onto two real and separate submergence sites in the revealed geography.
-The cross-tradition detail work, which scholars such as Speiser on Genesis and Crawford on Dilmun have done from the secular side, is treated fully in the companion decoder and is not re-run here.
+The structure of two paradises in the myths, a Gulf paradise and a Mediterranean one, maps onto two real and separate submergence sites in the revealed geography.
+The detail work across traditions, which scholars such as Speiser on Genesis and Crawford on Dilmun have done from the secular side, is treated fully in the companion decoder and is not repeated here.

 What matters for the location argument is modest and specific.
 The transmission case does not prove where the garden was.
-It shows that the cultures positioned to inherit a memory of a lost eastern-Mediterranean paradise did in fact preserve lost-paradise traditions, and that those traditions cluster geographically where the revealed event is placed.
+It shows that the cultures positioned to inherit a memory of a lost eastern Mediterranean paradise did in fact preserve traditions of a lost paradise, and that those traditions cluster geographically where the revealed event is placed.
 That is convergence of the encouraging kind, not a coordinate.

 The Sarmast and Bates Expeditions: What Was Found and What Remains Unconfirmed